3DCP-TUe/SaladSlicer/README.md

 x.x.0 ---> PATCH version: backwards compatible bug fixes.
 ```

+## Funding

+This software could be developed and maintained with the financial support of the following projects:
+- The project _"Parametric mortar design and control of system parameters"_ funded by [Saint-Gobain Weber Beamix](https://www.nl.weber/).
+- The project _"Additive manufacturing of functional construction materials on-demand"_ (with project number 17895) of the research program _"Materialen NL: Challenges 2018"_ which is financed by the [Dutch Research Council](https://www.nwo.nl/en) (NWO).

 ## License
 Copyright (c) 2021-2024 [3D Concrete Printing Research Group at Eindhoven University of Technology](https://www.tue.nl/en/research/research-groups/structural-engineering-and-design/3d-concrete-printing)